Joud158/Guided_Vision/README.md

   "is_danger": true,
   "message": "Fire in front of you",
   "raw_caption": "Fire in front of you",
-  "warning": "Fire in front of you",
+  "warning": "Fire to your front",
   "latency_ms": 1280
 }
 ```